 Performed and recorded live in January 2020, and made possible by the Cybec Foundation as supporters of the Cybec 21st Century Australian Composers Program.

-This is a piece in two parts - if they knew and a place to keep you - about the reasons to keep secrets; fear and sacrifice.
+This is a piece about the nature of secret keeping, in two parts - if they knew and a place to keep you - about the reasons to keep secrets; fear and sacrifice.

 Performed and recorded live by the Flinders Quartet in February 2019

 This excerpt is taken from the beginning of the second part, "a nocturne for creepy crawlies".

 Live premiere performance by the Flinders Quartet in December 2017 at the Docklands Library

 Shapes is a collection of 7 short movements for string quartet that uses different shapes as a starting point for portrait pieces of different people, objects and phenomena;

 lines - spheres - triangles - palindrome - stars - geometrical shapes - lines II